Error-331/code_tests/docs/bible/links.md

 Let Them See - May 24 (Is my invisible faith seen by my visible works?);

 They Are Ready - May 25 (Plead with God to make your words come alive, and then use the Law to bring the knowledge of sin; hurry up to bring Gospel to this dying world);

+Labor Shortage - May 26 (pray to the Lord of the harvest to raise up more laborers; reach for the lost);